cerebralnomad/google-maps-scraper/README.md

 ## Installation

-Create a virtualenv for the project and clone this repo into it.
+Create a virtualenv for the project unless you already have the dependancies installed
+or want to install them globally, and clone this repo into it.
 The packages and modules required for running the script are:

 requests